Yves848/WingetPosh/readme.md

 For now, it't only tested with Windows Terminal runnning the latest (7.2.6) Powershell Core

 The availablle functions are :
+- Show-WGList
-- Get-WGList
+- Search-WGPackage
-- Get-WGSearch
+- Show-WGUpdatables
-- Get-WGUpdate
+- Update-WGPackage
-- Set-WGInstall
+- Install-WGPackage
-- Set-WGRemove
+- Uninstall-WGPackage

 ### Examples